 My solution?
 I put a cooling rack inside my cookie sheet and arranged the apple slices across that.
 With the warm air of the oven reaching the undersides and tops of the apples evenly, the slices dehydrated quicker than when I have placed the apples directly on the cookie sheet.

 2. How to sweat a charred pepper without a plastic baggie

 Landfill-in-transition method: In some commercial kitchens, after charring peppers, cooks with then put the steaming hot peppers into a plastic baggie and close it, trapping heat and moisture which causes the charred skin to blister.
 This makes removing the skin with a knife edge very easy.

 Non-disposable solution: Put the hot peppers in a glass, ceramic, metal, cast-iron (i.e., just about anything that isn’t plastic) container or pot with a lid.
 If you don’t have a container with a lid, put the hot peppers in a bowl and put a plate on top of it.

 3. How to roast beets without tinfoil

 Landfill-in-transition method: I love roasted beets and the beet pickles I make with them.
 In the old days, I wrapped them in tinfoil before roasting them in the oven.
-The tinfoil helps keep the beets moist.
+The tinfoil helps prevent the beets from drying out and keeps the roasting pan clean.
 Occasionally I would save a piece of tinfoil after unwrapping the beets but usually I ended up throwing out a bunch of beet juice-covered tinfoil.